mdenzel/self-healing_FreeRTOS/README.md

 attack the self-healing functionality directly or circumvent it another way.
 However, since the self-healing functionality is part of the ARM TrustZone secure world, this is considerably more effort.

+## Known Issues

+Compilation with version 6.2.0 of arm-none-eabi-gcc (libgcc) compiles fine but the I/O input via serial connection does not work.